reviewpad/reviewpad/README.md

 To extract a GitHub event, you can use the following steps:

-1. Navigate to the logs of the Reviewpad GitHub App run where you wish to copy the event from.
-You can use the following query to filter the events payload `{$.level=debug && $.msg="request received" && $.request_received.delivery_id=<DELIVERY_ID> }`.
+1. Navigate to the advanced section in the settings for your development github app ([Advanced](https://github.com/organizations/reviewpad/settings/apps/<dev github app name>/advanced))
+2. Pick the delivery you want to use.
-2. Copy the content inside the property `body`.
+3. Copy the content inside the `payload`.
-3. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
+4. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
-4. This content is an escape JSON string.
-Use the [JSON Parse & Stringify](https://marketplace.visualstudio.com/items?itemName=nextfaze.json-parse-stringify) extension to parse the content by pressing `Ctrl+Shift+P` and searching for `JSON: Parse Stringified JSON`.
-5. Rename the root property `eventType` to `event_name`.
-6. Rename the root property `eventPayload` to `event`.
-7. Update the argument `-e` to point to the full path of the file you just created.
+5. Update the argument `-e` to point to the full path of the file you just created.

+The `-y` flag is also mandatory to run the debugger.

+It represents the type of the GitHub event that you wish ro run the reviewpad.yml file against.

+To get the GitHub event type, you can use the following steps:

+1. Navigate to the advanced section in the settings for your development github app ([Advanced](https://github.com/organizations/reviewpad/settings/apps/<dev github app name>/advanced))
+2. Pick the delivery you want to use.
+3. Copy the content of the `X-Github-Event` header.
+4. Update the argument `-y` with the content you copied.

 You can then run the debugger by pressing F5.